alf-wchong/SER-Doxis-CSB-Helper/AWS/EKS/webCube/RDSAsExternalPrefDB.md

 ## Summary

-For a secure AWS RDS PostgreSQL setup, configure webCube through Tomcat JNDI rather than embedding credentials in Helm chart database values.
+For a secure AWS RDS PostgreSQL setup, configure webCube through Tomcat JNDI.
 The practical sequence is:

 1. Define the PostgreSQL datasource in `webcube.xml`.
 2. Store `webcube.xml` as a Kubernetes Secret.